Bryce-Davidson/Data-Structures/Lists/README.md

 ## Implementations

-Below are the extra operations defined on each specific implementation of the List ADT.
+Below are the additional operations defined on each specific implementation of the List ADT.

 ### Linked Lists